TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 ___

 <div class="not-prose">
-  <p class="uppercase tracking-widest mt-10 mb-5 text-md opacity-75">Findings</p>
+  <p class="uppercase tracking-widest my-5 text-xs md:text-sm opacity-75">Findings</p>
 </div>

 {:.bg-emerald-100 .text-emerald-900 .dark:bg-emerald-500/10 .dark:text-emerald-300 .py-3 .px-5 .font-medium .mb-5}
 Success

 This is something that texasdebrazil.com demonstrates consistent success in.
-Moments that stand out the most include resolution instructions on error notifications, requiring correctly formatted information on the mailing sign-up form, and showing time slot availability status on the reservation form.
+Moments that stand out include: error notifications, requiring correct formatted information, and showing availability statuses.

 Another example is the form for making a reservation.
 If time slots are unavailable, they are visually disabled, and the UI suggests other available times close to your reservation.
-If the day is completely unavailable like a holiday, there is a message for that too.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-9-img-1.jpg "an image title")